 Hedge funds are partnerships between preselected or accredited investors, also known as limited partners, and the fund manager (the general partner), who manages the investors’ money.
 The intention of a hedge fund is to reduce risk and increase investor returns.
 Hedge funds are considered to be aggressive securities that seek a profit in spite of general market performance.

 Alternatively, mutual funds are similar.
 They are offered to the public for daily investing.
 Some funds have minimum investment requirements.

 Cannabis Growth Fund is a mutual fund that focuses on the legal cannabis industry.
 We invest primarily in exchange-listed equity securities of companies in the cannabis industry.
 From agriculture technology to biotech, cultivation, retail, products, industrial hemp, and more, our professionally-managed fund has, in our opinion, advantages over alternative fund options or individual stocks.
 Our expertise, established over 25 years in finance, provides us with the knowledge and dedication to identify beneficial opportunities for investors and mitigate volatility.

-The Fund’s advantage over individuals investing in separate stocks is that our fund manager is able to react to volatility with greater alacrity than typical, and deploy options to enhance the Fund’s return in certain circumstances.
+The marijuana mutual fund’s advantage over individuals investing in separate stocks is that our fund manager is able to react to volatility with greater alacrity than typical, and deploy options to enhance the marijuana’s mutual fund’s return in certain circumstances.
 We provide the potential for small-cap, aggressive growth exposure, capitalizing on the rapid advances made in the industry in and up to 2020, and anticipated industry developments in the future.
 Investors should act accordingly when considering our place in their equity portfolio, considering their long-term objectives and goals.

 We primarily invest in companies that satisfy our criteria, as follows: